Connor-Ryan-1998/WitnessTheFitness/README.md

 * Communicating digitally prior to physically reduces "awrkwardness" or "breaks the ice"

 ## Conclusion
 With the process of problem identification, research, user interviews, protyping and evaluation the team was able to develop a solution within our domain.
-We were able to successfully offer a mobile solution tool that

-Limitations
-Future Work
-End Note
+We were able to successfully offer a mobile solution tool that encourages social collaboration within the gym environment, for our target audience of  young gym-goers who are both experienced and newcomers.
+In terms of future work, the team would like more data evaluation by deploying the application in the real world environment, to understand if new insights or understadings arise.
+As well as implemnting a serverside functionality to allow peer to peer messaging, storing and hosting data as well as replacing static elements with dynamic elements.
+Furthermore from evalutions more design considerations need to be made within privacy and HCI principles.

 ## Task Allocation
 | Student                       | Tasks                                                                   |